radleylewis/blog/src/about_author_001.md

 Since a 10 week school exchange to Schwerin in the former East Germany at the age of 16 I have dedicated myself to exploring and learning about the world.
 Fluent in German and conversant in Mandarin Chinese, I love languages.
 I've been lucky enough to live in Beijing, Hong Kong, Kuala Lumpur, New York, Munich and also spend significant stints in Israel, India and Spain.

 I am an avid hiker, amateur sailor and am most passionate about two things: 1) global political affairs; and, 2) revolutionising business through technology.

+My favourite tech stack is Python with Flask, MongoDB, Vue.js with TypeScript hosted on AWS.

+My favourite programming language is python.
+I plan on learning more C/C++ next.

 ## Professional experience